A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Description of the model

-where~$a$,~$c$ and~$\rho$ are nonnegative real numbers.
-Here, the coefficient~$\rho$ models the fitness of the second population with respect of the first one when resources are abundant for both; it is linked with the exponential growth rate of the two species.
-The parameter~$c$ here stands for the quotient of endured per inflicted damages for the first population.
-Deeper justifications to the model~\eqref{model} will be given in Subsection~\ref{ss:derivation}.
+where~$a$,~$c$ and~$\rho$ are positive real numbers.
+Here, the coefficient~$\rho$ models the second population's fitness with respect to the first one when resources are abundant for both; it is linked with the exponential growth rate of the two species.
+The parameter~$c$ stands for the quotient of endured per inflicted damages for the first population.
+Deeper justifications to the model~\eqref{model} will be given in Section~\ref{ss:derivation}.
+The complete description of the trajectories of the dynamical system~\eqref{model} is presented in Section~\ref{ss:notation}.

 Notice that the size of the second population~$v$ may become negative in finite time while the first population is still alive.
 The situation where~$v=0$ and~$u>0$ represents the extinction of the second population and the victory of the first one.